Meoweyy/hdb-resale-flat/README.md

 # Problem Definition:
 How can we predict the prices of resale flat to help people decide if they want buy a resale flat?

-Variables used to analyse:
+# Variables used to analyse:
-a.
-Location (North, South, East, West, Central)
+- Location (North, South, East, West, Central)
-b.
-Storey range (Upper/Lower)
+- Storey range (Upper/Lower)
-c.
-Flat Type (1 Room...5 Room, Exec.
+- Flat Type (1 Room...5 Room, Exec.
 Apt)
-d.
-Floor Area
+- Floor Area
-e.
-Remaining Lease
+- Remaining Lease

 # Models used: